Industrial3D: A Water-Treatment TLS Point Cloud Dataset and Cross-Paradigm Benchmark for MEP Scene Understanding: Introduction

 The contributions of this work are as follows:

-\begin{enumerate} \item We present Industrial3D, the largest publicly available terrestrial LiDAR dataset for industrial MEP scene understanding: 612 million labelled points at 6\,mm TLS resolution across 12 specialised classes and 13 water treatment facilities, 6.6$\times$ larger than the closest comparable MEP dataset~\citep{jing2024mep}.
-This scale enables studies that were previously infeasible, including 0.1\% sparse-supervision experiments, cross-area generalisation across multiple facilities, and fine-grained Scan-to-BIM tasks that demand the separation of functionally distinct but geometrically similar components.
+\begin{enumerate} \item We present Industrial3D, the largest terrestrial LiDAR dataset prepared for public release for water-treatment MEP scene understanding: 612.7 million labelled points at 6\,mm TLS resolution across 12 specialised classes, 20 room scenes, and 13 dataset areas from 7 operational water treatment facilities, 6.6$\times$ larger than the closest comparable MEP dataset~\citep{jing2024mep}.
+Its room and subsystem diversity enables studies that were previously infeasible, including 0.1\% sparse-supervision experiments, cross-area generalisation across multiple facilities, and downstream MEP modelling protocols that demand the separation of functionally distinct but geometrically similar components.

 \item We establish the first industrial cross-paradigm benchmark, evaluating nine representative methods across fully supervised, weakly supervised, unsupervised, and foundation model settings under a unified PyTorch codebase.
 Methods originally implemented in TensorFlow, including RandLA-Net~\citep{hu2020randlanet} and SQN~\citep{hu2022sqn}, were re-implemented and validated to ensure reproducible comparison.